MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/devices-connected-via-thunderbolt-dock-not-work.md

 ms.custom: sap:power-management, csstroubleshoot
 ms.technology: windows-client-deployment
 ---
-# Devices connected through a Thunderbolt Dock stop working after the computer resumes from the S5 power state
+# Devices connected through a Thunderbolt Dock stop working after the computer resumes from a power state

-This article provides a workaround for an issue where devices that are connected through a Thunderbolt Dock stop working after the computer resumes from the S5 power state.
+This article provides a workaround for an issue where devices that are connected through a Thunderbolt Dock stop working after the computer resumes from a power state.

 _Applies to:_ &nbsp; Windows 10 - all editions
 _Original KB number:_ &nbsp; 4532436